joe-herman/joe-herman.github.io/_posts/2020-05-30-finding-a-bff-in-zero-bug-balance.md

 bff = bugs_found + bugs_fixed
 ```

-This is a better alternative to Zero Bug Balance, and even Zero Bug Bounce:
+This _absolutely groundbreaking_ formula is actually a better alternative to Zero Bug Balance, and even Zero Bug Bounce:

-* Culturally, _finding_ a bug is as important as _fixing_ (closing) a bug.
+* Culturally, _finding_ a bug is as rewarding as _fixing_ (closing) a bug.
 * It allows teams to consider opportunity cost and punt a less-severe bug as technical debt to pay down later.
 * Fixing a bug of any age, even punted ones, counts toward BFF.
+* BFF reflects changes to bug balance, obsoleting bug balance reports.
-* BFF is intentionally still a small, convenient number that anyone can scramble to calculate four minutes before the monthly reports presentation starts.
+* BFF is intentionally still a single, convenient number that anyone can scramble to calculate four minutes before the monthly reports presentation starts.

+Admittedly, BFF alone can be gamed by a bored engineer filing many small bugs in place of one, but a picture paints itself when combined with other metrics:

+* If BFF is steady but support requests are high, the team may not be dedicating time to product improvements.
+* If BFF skyrockets while deployment frequency or feature development slows, the team may be paying down technical debt.
+* If BFF stalls, uptime is awful, and deployment frequency is low, you may have bigger problems than deciding how to count bugs.
+* And if the team sleeps well and BFF is steady, you either have a mature product or no users.

 At Comcast, our department is focused on better delivery.
 This starts with a healthy culture, and choosing what we measure plays into that.
-Metrics like uptime, deployment frequency, mean time to recovery, and how much sleep each team lost at night fearing an emergency page can be supplemented by counting Bugs Found and Fixed.
+Metrics like uptime, deployment frequency, mean time to recovery, and how much sleep each team lost at night fearing an emergency page can be supplemented by counting Bugs Found and Fixed instead of striving for the intolerance of Zero Bug Balance.

 Plus, who wouldn't want a good BFF?